 A simple example of reading disability by a visually impaired child is replaced by audiobooks that encourage partially and completely blind candidates to read without hesitation.

 How Does a Student with Disabilities Realize their Potential?

-Disabled children face a variety of problems like Downs Syndrome, Mobility and Physical Impairments, Vision Disability, Cognitive disabilities, Cerebral Palsy, etc.
+Disabled children face a variety of problems like Down Syndrome, Mobility and Physical Impairments, Vision Disability, Cognitive disabilities, Cerebral Palsy, etc.

 It is usually challenging to comprehend if a particular solution will be suitable for a specific problem.
 Custom made solutions are expensive; nevertheless, they make life easier for disabled students.

-Some free educational technology tools are available for all students irrespective of their incapability.
+Some educational technology tools are available for all students irrespective of their incapability.

 People with disability can easily read, write, memorize, organize, and also participate athletically due to the following learning and in-class activities:

 - Desktop video magnifier